Diffusion model approach to simulating electron-proton scattering events: Implementation and training

 \item We use the hybrid loss function $L_{\rm hybrid}$ given in Eq.~(\ref{eq:hybrid}) with $\lambda=0.001$ following Ref.~\cite{DBLP:journals/corr/abs-2102-09672}.
 Since the gradient of $L_{\rm VLB}$ in Eq.~(\ref{eq:VLB}) can be very noisy, we use importance sampling instead of uniform sampling of the this part of the objective function as proposed in Ref.~\cite{DBLP:journals/corr/abs-2102-09672}.
 We also explored the use of the simplified loss function proposed in Ref.~\cite{DBLP:journals/corr/abs-2006-11239} and $\lambda=0$, which corresponds to the $L_{\rm VLB}$, which generally underperformed compared to the hybrid loss function for the purposes of this work.

 \item To parametrize the denoising process $p_\theta(x_{t-1},x_t)$, we use a 3-layer U-Net~\cite{DBLP:journals/corr/RonnebergerFB15} with circular or periodic convolutions.
 Note that this is only relevant for the azimuthal coordinate $\phi$.
 We choose a kernel size of 3 with stride 1 and padding 1.
 Multi-head attention layers~\cite{DBLP:journals/corr/VaswaniSPUJGKP17} and down/up sampling blocks are included to obtain a U-shaped neural network.
+It takes ${\cal O}(\text{hours})$ to generate $10^6$ samples using a single NVIDIA A100 GPU.
+Possible speedups can be achieved using for example the methods developed in Refs.~\cite{Buhmann:2023zgc,Mikuni:2023dvk,wu2023fast}.

 \item We use the AdamW optimizer~\cite{DBLP:journals/corr/abs-1711-05101} with a learning rate of $10^{-4}$.
 The logarithm of the loss is shown in Fig.~\ref{fig:loss} as a function of the number of samples that the diffusion model is trained on.
 We observe a steep decrease of the loss at the beginning.
 Even though the curve flattens out later during the training process, we still observe a significant improvement of the sample quality.
 Despite the importance sampling mentioned above, the loss turns out to be relatively noisy. \end{itemize}